Symphony station (MBTA)

-Symphony station is an underground light rail station in Boston, Massachusetts on the E branch of the MBTA Green Line.
-It is located at the intersection of Massachusetts Avenue and Huntington Avenue.
-Symphony is the outermost underground station on the E branch; after leaving Symphony, outbound trains emerge onto the surface and continue down the median of Huntington Avenue.
-Symphony station is named after the nearby Symphony Hall.
+Symphony station is a temporarily closed underground light rail station in Boston, Massachusetts.
+It is normally served by the E branch of the Green Line, part of the MBTA subway system.
+The station is located under the intersection of Massachusetts Avenue and Huntington Avenue at the border of the Fenway–Kenmore and South End neighborhoods.
+It is named after the nearby Symphony Hall.